Latent Defects Insurance (LDI)

 UK Finance Logo

-Also known as a structural warranty, or new home warranty, this type of insurance policy is required by UK Finance (formerly the Council of Mortgage Lenders/CML) for newly built homes, but can also be arranged for commercial properties, mixed-use developments, and renovation work, such as significant extensions.
+LDI is required by UK Finance (formerly the Council of Mortgage Lenders/CML) for newly built homes.
+It can also be arranged for commercial properties, mixed-use developments, and renovation work, such as significant extensions.

 LDI typically covers the following elements in residential projects: